msprev/pandocinject/doc/readme.md

 <span class="inject-ref" source="pubs.yaml" select="SingleAuthor" format="Keywords"></div>
 ```

-- `div` tags are for injecting blocks
+- `div` tags are for injecting data formatted into blocks
-- `span` tags are for injecting inline elements
+- `span` tags are for injecting data formatted into an inline element

 Your formatter will likely behave differently depending on whether it is intended to be used for injecting block or inline elements.
-Note that the default formatter (in base class `Formatter`) creates block elements (loose numbered lists).
+Note that the default formatter (in base class `Formatter`) injects block elements (loose numbered lists).

-The tag has three attributes that control what gets injected: `source`, `select`, `format`:
+The `div` or `span` tag has three attributes that control what gets injected: `source`, `select`, `format`:

 1. `source`: source file(s) from which to read data
-2. `select`: boolean string of Python classes that select items from the data
+2. `select`: boolean string of Python classes to select items from the data
-3. `format`: Python class that formats the data into a string
+3. `format`: Python class to format items into a string

 ### `source`